 - Double Entendre: Subverted; when the Sheriff is trying to compliment Ms. Prudy, she thinks every word coming out of his mouth is a double entendre.
 Of course, the whore walking out of the whore house after it got blown to hell in the end plays it straight.

-- Embarrassing Tattoo: Garner has one in the second film he's desperate to get rid of.
+- Embarrassing Tattoo: Latigo has one he is desperate to get rid of.

 - Facial Dialogue: One of Jack Elam's specialties.
 It's one of the reasons he was such a successful comedic character actor.